carltheperson/advanced-js-objects/chapters/chapter-4.md

-# Chapter 4 - Internal Object behavior
+# Chapter 4 - Internal Object Behavior

 Peeking into the internals of objects can be a good way to understand how they work.
 One useful concept to understand is *internal methods*.
 This chapter covers the different internal methods of different objects and how they behave.
 It also covers how knowledge about these internal methods can be used in your JavaScript programs.